BurraAbhishek/Standard-Calculator/README.md

 ### NOTE: The next version will be released soon with the following additions:

-Users can now upload/download calculation history.
+Users can soon upload/download calculation history.

 Support to toggle light / dark mode